yseulthb/yseulthb.github.io/_posts/2018-05-09-veggie-diet.md

 mathjax: true
 ---

-A couple of things to know when following a plant-based diet.
+A couple of random facts to know when following a plant-based diet.

 I didn't think about doing a post on that specific topic till I discussed with some friends recently.
 It appeared that we do not actually know much about nutrition.